 Regardless of the circumstances, say as little as humanly possible and call a lawyer as soon as possible.

-Get in Contact with a Lawyer
+Get in Contact with an Aggravated Assault Lawyer

 In certain cases, your lawyer will be able to negotiate with prosecutors to get your charges reduced.
 This is especially true if it’s your first offense.
 However, mandatory minimum sentences exist for certain criminal convictions.